 7. As soon as everything is mixed, pour the final mixture into your salve container.

 8. I recommend capping it if possible to keep the essential oils in the product as much as possible as it cools.
 You can do this by gently placing the lid on top without screwing it on to prevent spillage.

 9. Allow the salve to cool completely before use.

 Whenever your feet are feeling a bit too chilly for your liking, simply apply a thin swipe of salve to the soles of your feet.

 I especially like using a push top bottle because I don’t need to actually touch the salve with my hands, I can just swipe it on and rub my feet together a bit to work it in.

-But if that’s too awkward for you, then by all means massage it in with your hands.
-Just make sure to wash your hands thoroughly before touching any sensitive areas and mucus membranes or it won’t feel very nice at all!
+But if that’s too awkward for you, then, by all means, massage it in with your hands.
+Just make sure to wash your hands thoroughly before touching any sensitive areas and mucous membranes or it won’t feel very nice at all!